 If your pool fails to meet the pool fence standards –

 The private certifier or local council will issue a non-compliance certificate if your pool fails to meet the pool fence standards.
-The purpose of a non-compliance certificate is simple – it allows home owners to market and potentially sell their property without rectifying the non compliances.
-The purchaser agrees to rectify all non compliances and they have 90 days to do that before they are in breach of the terms of the non compliance certificate.
+The purpose of a non-compliance certificate is simple – it allows home owners to market and potentially sell their property without rectifying the non-compliances first.
+The purchaser agrees to rectify all non-compliances and they have 90 days to do that before they are in breach of the terms of the non-compliance certificate.

 All swimming pools and spas are required to be compliant.
-Just because you are selling does not mean you are exempt in any way.
-Your local council has a mandate to inspect every swimming pool in their area once in five years and they are out in force now, carrying out spot checks and issuing fines.
-However don’t expect your local council inspector to give you details of how to rectify your pool fencing so that you can achieve compliance as they will not.
+Just because you are selling does not mean you are totally exempt in fact your local council has a mandate to inspect every swimming pool in their area once in five years and they are out in force now, carrying out spot checks and issuing fines.
+However don’t expect your local council inspector to give you details of how to rectify your pool fencing so that you can achieve compliance as they generally will not.
 At POOL CERTIFY we ensure that you do know exactly how to rectify issue so we recommend you nominate and organise an inspection with us.
 Our Certifiers offer a premium inspection which includes a walk through with our Certifier to discuss the various options specific to your swimming pool enclosure, so that you can rectify with confidence and a full understanding of what you need to do.
 For example there is only one way to correctly extend the height of your Boundary Fence, yet many ways to do it incorrectly.
 Would you want to risk getting it wrong?

 Checklist Item 1 – Pool Fence

 According to NSW Swimming Pool Regulation, your swimming pool should be surrounded by a sturdy and fully compliant pool barrier.
 As a swimming pool owner, you should understand that your pool fence should be at least 1200mm from finished ground level.
 Where does that mean though?
 Can you identify if you pool fence actually does measure 1200mm and where to measure the height from?
 Many do not.